 In addition to the main components of compensation outlined above, we also have provided contractual severance and/or change in control benefits to several employees including our CEO.
 The change in control benefits for all applicable persons have a "double trigger."
 A double-trigger means that the executive officers will receive the change in control benefits described in the agreements only if there is both (1) a Change in Control of our company (as defined in the agreements) and (2) a termination by us of the applicable person's employment "without cause" or a resignation by the applicable persons for "good reason" (as defined in the agreements) within a specified time period prior to or following the Change in Control.
-We believe this double trigger requirement creates the potential to maximize stockholder value because it prevents an unintended windfall to management as no benefits are triggered solely in the event of a Change in Control while providing appropriate incentives to act in furtherance of a change in control that may be in the best interests of the stockholders.
-We believe these severances or change in control benefits are important elements of our compensation program that assist us in retaining talented individuals at the executive and senior managerial levels and that these arrangements help to promote stability and continuity of our executives and senior management team.
-Further, we believe that the interests of our stockholders will be best served if the interests of these members of our management are aligned with theirs.
+We believe this double trigger requirement creates the potential to maximize stockholder value because it prevents an unintended windfall to management as no benefits are triggered solely in the event of a Change in Control benefits are important elements of our compensation program that assist us in retaining talented individuals at the executive and senior managerial levels and that these arrangements help to promote stability and continuity of our executives and senior management team.
+Further, we believe that the interests of our stockholders will be best served if the interests of our management are a aligned with theirs.
 We believe that providing change in control benefits lessens or eliminates any potential reluctance of members of our management to pursue potential change in control transactions that may be in the best interests of the stockholders.
-We also believe that it is important to provide severance benefits to members of our management, to promote stability and focus on the job at hand.
+We also believe that it is important to provide severance benefits to members of our management are an aligned with theirs.
+We believe that may be in the best interests of the stockholders.
+We also believe that it is important to provide severance benefits to members of our management to pursue potential change in control benefits lessens or eliminates any potential reluctance of members of our management to pursue potential change in cont